ndrakos/blog/_posts/2020-05-30-Running_the_2048_Simulations.md

 categories: cosmo_sims
 ---

-I ran into some running the $$2048^3$$ simulations, so here I am going to document my issues and how I solved them.
+I ran into some problems running the $$2048^3$$ simulations, so here I am going to document my issues and how I solved them.

 ## Initial Conditions